vserova/book/pages/ch_datamod.md

 The Affil type is implemented by the [CAffil](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCAffil.html) class.

-<a name="ch-datamod.-Citation-Components--1"></a>
+<a name="ch_datamod._Citation_Components__1"></a>

 #### Citation Components: Authors

 The Auth-list type represents the list of authors for the citation.
 It is a SEQUENCE, not a SET, since the order of author names matters.
 The names can be unstructured strings (the least desirable), semi-structured strings following the MEDLINE rules (e.g. "Jones JM"), or fully structured Author type objects (most desirable).
 An Affil can be associated with the whole list (typical of a scientific article).
-A more detailed discussion on the use of different types of names can be found in the "[Identifying People](#ch-datamod.-Identifying-People-N)" section of the "[General Use Objects](#ch-datamod.datamodel.general)" section.
+A more detailed discussion on the use of different types of names can be found in the "[Identifying People](#ch_datamod._Identifying_People_N)" section of the "[General Use Objects](#ch_datamod.datamodel.general)" section.

 If fully structured Authors are used, each Author can have an individual Affil.
-The Author uses Person-id as defined [above](#ch-datamod.-Identifying-People-P-1).
+The Author uses Person-id as defined [above](#ch_datamod._Identifying_People_P_1).
 The structured form also allows specification of the role of individual authors in producing the citation.
 The primary author(s) does not mean the "first" author, but rather that this author had a role in the original writing or experimental work.
 A secondary author is a reviewer or editor of the article.
 It is rare in a scientific work that a secondary author is ever mentioned by name.
 Authors may play different roles in the work, compiling, editing, and translating.
 Again, in a scientific work, the authors mentioned did none of these things, but were involved in the actual writing of the paper, although it would not be unusual anymore for one author to be the patent assignee.
 For scientific work, then, the main advantages of using the Author form are the use of fielded names and of individual Affils.
 For a book, being able to indicate the editors vs. the authors is useful also.

 The Auth-list type is implemented by the [CAuth\_list](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCAuth__list.html) class and the Author type is implemented by the [CAuthor](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCAuthor.html) class.

-<a name="ch-datamod.-Citation-Components--2"></a>
+<a name="ch_datamod._Citation_Components__2"></a>

 #### Citation Components: Imprint